Recommended Books in the Mathematical Sciences

 Views expressed here and the recommendations here, are those of J. M. Cargal and do not reflect the views of any organizations or journals to which he is associated.
 (Other views are incorrect.)
 This site does not take money from publishers, authors, or their agents.
 It is funded entirely by J. M. Cargal

-Write to jmcargal@sprintmail.com or James M. Cargal, PO Box 210667, Montgomery AL 36121-0667.
+Write to jmcargal@gmail.com James M. Cargal

 This is the most recent photograph of James M. Cargal (used with permission).